Born in Gonaïves, Haiti, Daniel spent his childhood seeing first-hand the efforts, successes, and failures of the aid industry in Haiti.

 From 2009-2014, Daniel served as country manager for Partners Worldwide, a 501c3 dedicated to ending poverty through enterprise.
 He was instrumental in launching the 100K Jobs initiative, equipping NGOs and Haitian businesses to partner together and meet local demand.
 Since its inception, the project has created over 15,000 jobs on its journey to create 100,000 new jobs by 2020.
 Daniel continues to serve on the project’s board and train Partners Worldwide’s business coaches.

 In March 2016, Daniel published his first book, From Aid to Trade, which examines how aid can hurt, and how agencies can rethink their development approaches to help break the cycle of poverty.
 When organizations transact locally, they can create the jobs people need to support their families.
-More information about this campaign to transform aid and development around the world can be found at www.fromaidtotrade.org.
+Click here to find more information about this campaign.

 Putting his concepts into practice, Daniel founded Trinity Lodge, a small-business providing affordable short-term housing in Port-au-Prince, Haiti; is a co-founder of Bridge Capital, a private investment firm that helps local businesses finance projects and compete for contracts; and he serves as a professor of business at Quisquéya University and the Haitian State University.